-- 1. Degree Level
+- Degree Level

 - 2. Admission, Promotion and Graduation

 - 3. Program Content

 - 4. Program Delivery

 - 5. Capacity to Deliver

 - 6. Credential Recognition

 - 7. Regulation and Accreditation

 - 8. Nomenclature

 - 9. Internal Quality Assurance and Development

 - 10. Academic Freedom and Integrity

 - 11. Student Protection

-- 12. Economic Need

-- 13. Non-Duplication

-- 14. Credential Level

-&lt;sup>6 When a paid work term is not feasible, the Board may consider proposals for unpaid work terms of comparable length to meet this requirement.
-The normal and expected work-integrated learning experience is one that occurs outside of the academic term.
-Colleges may allow part-time work-integrated learning experiences, bearing in mind that any such learning experiences are subject to review upon program renewal and that part-time employment should not compromise the feasibility of academic studies (i.e. part-time employment should not create undue or excessive student work-load).
+6 When a paid work term is not feasible, the Board may consider proposals for unpaid work terms of comparable length to meet this requirement.
+The normal and expected Work-Integrated Learning (WIL) experience is one that occurs outside of the academic term.
+Colleges may allow part-time WIL experiences, bearing in mind that any such learning experiences are subject to Review upon program renewal and that part-time employment should not compromise the feasibility of academic studies (i.e. part-time employment should not create undue or excessive student workload).